libbitcoin/libbitcoin-consensus/README.md

 # About

 This library includes the following 33 files considered to be bitcoin script consensus-critical.
-These files are identical to those used in version 0.12.0 of the Satoshi client with two exceptions.
+These files are identical to those used in version 0.12.0 of the Satoshi.

 ```
 amount.h